PaxtonTerryDev/log-writer/README.md

 # LogRider

 The name is inspired by Hog Rider, the best Clash of Clans troop.
 Also, the name `LogWriter` was already taken.
 Don't worry though, I named everything else normally!
+The name is inspired by Hog Rider, the best Clash of Clans troop.
+Also, the name `LogWriter` was already taken.
+Don't worry though, I named everything else normally!

 A TypeScript class-aware logging library that provides clear context in log outputs with flexible configuration options.